tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 Not quite a tool *exporting*, but promoting: The folks at NPR released an [Audiogram](https://github.com/nprapps/npr-audiogram) tool.
 With this, you can create a video file out of a snippet.
 Great for [promoting an upcoming episode](https://twitter.com/sonne_altona/status/988667009855520768/video/1) on social media.

+## Hosting<a name="Hosting"></a>

+Whatever you do, don't host on SoundCloud.
+Its future is uncertain, they hide your mp3s from you, and even with a paid plan you haver very littel control over your feed/files.

+I use [Simplecast](http://simplecast.com/).
+It's pretty solid I'd say.
+They could make the included website a little more customizable and finally come out with more detailed statistics.
+But overall im pretty happy.
+Their customer service is responsive, overall they strike a good balance between customizablity and usability, and they can [put you on Spotify](https://open.spotify.com/show/4TLAmx64foh62SJNBwqxQ2)!
+They also offer a snazzy embeddable player that I'm using <a href="#MyPodcast">later in this article</a>.

+I bet you also don't go wrong with choosing Dan Benjamin's (of [5by5](http://5by5.tv/) fame) [Fireside.fm](https://fireside.fm/).

+The omnipresent (as podcast advertiser) [Squarespace](https://www.squarespace.com/) also does podcast hosting – but you have to twist its arm a little bit to get there.
+I remember quite some forum-hopping and hassle to have everything just-so for [my old podcast](http://www.ungeheuerlich.org/).
+Also: the last time I observed a friend set up her website on Squarespace, it felt a little like...
+I'm gonna say it: Wordpress (if you don't know Wordpress: It's powerful, but boy is it ugly and hard to use).

+There's also [libsyn](https://www.libsyn.com/) –  big podcasts use it, I've heard only good things about it.
+But I have no idea how well suited it is for smaller endeavours.

 ## Live signal processing with a dbx 286<a name="dbx"></a>

 You know what's fun?
 Taking everything you've learned and throwing it out the window.